richtestani/FeedTheFox/docs/integrations.md

 FOXYCART_API = apikey_mygeneratedkey

-Because the datafeed doesn't really require any output to a user, it should be fed into a request without too much overhead or output.

 add a route in your `routes/web.php` file

 ```
+//must be post
 Route::post('feedthefox', 'FoxyCartController@feedthefox');
 ```

-then within laravel artisan or by hand, create the controller
+Then within laravel artisan or by hand, create the controller

 ```
 php artisan make:controller FoxyCartController